-viii.
+ix.
 Athletic Policies

-The Athletics Code of Conduct as described in the Athletics Department Student-Athlete Handbook (http://www.sxucougars.com/f/Student-Athlete Handbook.php) is in effect for all student athletes and their guests and visitors.
+The Athletics Code of Conduct as described in the Athletics Department Student-Athlete Handbook (https://sxucougars.com/sports/2023/3/23/7414_133240724973751910.aspx) is in effect for all student athletes and their guests and visitors.
 All student-athletes are responsible for knowing this Athletics Code of Conduct and are not to violate it in any way.